Dhanyatha-s/KCC-Q-A-Assistant/README.md

 >[!NOTE]
->Insted of Internet fallback this system has fallback Knowledge based quries and responses curated with semantic search.
+>Instead of Internet fallback this system has fallback Knowledge based quries and responses curated with semantic search.

 ## Objectives